DanielleInkster/CV/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

-#### Nipissing University (September 2011 to April 2012)
+#### Nipissing University, CANADA (September 2011 to April 2012)

-- Bachelor's of Education, Primary/Junior
+- Bachelor's of Education, Primary/Junior (Ages 3-12)
-- Course completed with an 89.9% average.
+- Course completed with an 89.9% average (average over all courses).
-- I have completed additional qualifications such as Intermediate Teaching (English) as well as aadvanced qualifications in Special Education and Guidance Counselling.
+- I have completed an additional qualification in Intermediate (ages 12-15) Teaching (English) as well as advanced qualifications in Special Education and Guidance Counselling.

-#### Univeristy of Saskatchewan (September 2003 to December 2007)
+#### Univeristy of Saskatchewan, CANADA (September 2003 to December 2007)

 -Bachelor of Arts in Sociology

 ## Experience

-** VIPKID** (August 2017 - ongoing)
+**VIPKID** (August 2017 - present)
 *Online ESL tutor*
--Teaching students ages 3-15 English via onlione classroom.
-Taught conversational and academic language, critical thinking and responding, conversational skills and non-verbal communication skills (intonation, body language, pitch, etc.) Assessing and reporting current attainment to parents and company.
+-Teaching students ages 3-15 English via online classroom.
+Teaching conversational and academic language, critical thinking and responding skills, conversational skills and non-verbal communication skills (intonation, body language, pitch, etc.) Assessing and reporting current attainment to parents and company.

 **Borough of Newham** (September 2014 - July 2017)
 *Classroom Teacher and Music Lead*